-This Important Bird Area is located west and northwest of Minneapolis/St. Paul on the eastern border of Minnesota along the St. Croix River.
+This Important Bird Area is located east and northeast of Minneapolis/St. Paul on the eastern border of Minnesota along the St. Croix River.
 It extends roughly 25 miles north from Stillwater, MN to the Exel Energy dam at Taylors Falls, MN.
-Generally, it lies between Minnesota Highway 95 and the center of the St. Croix River or the border between Minnesota and Wisconsin.
-Specifically, it includes all land within the St. Croix National Scenic Riverway, Interstate Park, William O'Brien State Park, St. Croix State Game Refuge and Falls Creek State Natural Area.
+It includes all land within the St. Croix National Scenic Riverway, Interstate Park, William O'Brien State Park, St. Croix State Game Refuge and Falls Creek State Natural Area.

 This area can be accessed either by boat or by car, generally from MN Highway 95 or US Highway 8.
 Parking areas are located in the state parks, at Falls Creek State Natural Area off MN Highway 95 and at the Boomsite Wayside, scenic overlook, boat ramp and historical marker just north of Stillwater.
 Boats can be launched all these locations as well as a small ramp at Franconia and Log House Landing in Copas, just north of William O'Brien State Park.
 A small canoe launching site is located in the village of Marine-on-St. Croix.
 Skiing and/or hiking trails are located in the state parks and an informal trail can be found at Falls Creek.
 A bike trail goes northward from Marine-on-St. Croix through William O'Brien State Park and terminates at the junction of MN highways 95 and 97.
 Several county and local roads also traverse parts of the area.